domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Aim for good enough for government work.
 Achieve this and you can move on with life.
 After all, a decent government is one that exists to serve its people (one cannot say the same about the private sector).

 May I please get an "F." for the homies?
-Esp. all the fallen soldiers. ("F." is Internet slang in solidarity for all is terrible in the world.)
+Esp. all the fallen soldiers. ("F." is Internet slang in solidarity for all that is terrible in the world.)

 !!Cliché Warning!!
 You do you.
 Embrace what is uniquely you.
 Don't be afraid to let it out; even if others see and judge you for it.
 Make it good!